didillysquat/kopp_2021_fowl/README.md

 - Thins the sets of variants [vcftools](https://vcftools.github.io/man_latest.html) (`--remove-filtered-all --remove-indels --maf 0.025 --recode --recode-INFO-all --stdout --max-missing 0.75`)
 - Computes relatedness results.

+Optionally it can also compute a PCA for the samples.
+It does this using [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD) and [PCAngsd](http://www.popgen.dk/software/index.php/PCAngsd).
+The full path to the directory containing only the bams to be used as input for the PCA should be provided in the nextflow.config file to the variable bam_dir_for_PCA.

 ## Documentation

 ### General documentation